 "Oh, that's the spot, Doc!"

-Patients are often amazed that we can locate, just by feeling, the painful area.
-Trigger points are highly sensitive areas in muscle bands that trigger painful responses and are characterized by heightened pain in the patient and a noticeable hardness to the doctor or therapist.
+Patients are frequently amazed that we can locate, just by feeling, the painful area.
+Trigger points are highly sensitive areas in muscle bands that trigger painful responses and are characterized by increased pain in the patient and an apparent hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the muscle and tissues in the surrounding area.

 Trigger points are areas of sensitivity in a muscle.
 Trigger point therapy incorporates the application of pressure to these sore, sensitive spots in order to relieve their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are applied together.
 Theoretically, active trigger points cause muscle pain which transfers pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't hurt unless pressed, but they are believed to cause joint stiffness and decreased ranges of motion as we get older.